electrode-io/electrode-native/docs/platform-parts/container/container-integration.md

 #### iOS

 An Electrode Native container can be added as a dependency to an Xcode project in two ways:
-* Use a dependency manager such as Carthage (Cocoapods will be supported in the future) or,
+* Use a dependency manager such as Carthage (CocoaPods will be supported in the future) or,
 * Perform a manual installation

 ##### Using Carthage to add a container